CSBP-CPSE/OpenTabulate/docs/source_files.md

 for `"JOHN TITOR TIME MACHINES"` in whatever way `full_addr` is handled.
 In this case, `full_addr` uses an address parser, and will parse the concatenated entry above.

-### force - manually inject or overwrite data
+### <a name="manually-inject-or-overwrite-data"></a>Manually inject or overwrite data

-Any string-valued tags or nested tags in `info` support what we call the `force` value.
+Any string-valued tags that appear anywhere under `info` support what we call the `force` value.
 A `force` value defines or "forces" user-defined content for the associated key in the tabulated data\*.
 A few situations in which this may be helpful are:

-- The dataset to process represents a particular city or province, say Winnipeg and Manitoba, but the data does not explicitly have the city and province for any entity in the data.
+- The dataset to process represents a particular city or province, say Winnipeg and Manitoba, but the data does not explicitly have the city and province for any data point.
 If we want to include the city or province information in the tabulated data, we can let OpenTabulate do this automatically by writing `"city": "force:Winnipeg"` and `"prov/terr": "force:Manitoba"` in the source file.
 The resulting tabulated data will have columns `city` and `prov/terr` with the corresponding values in each row.
 - A dataset on public schools does not describe its own institution type (namely, that the schools are public).
 Adding `"ins_type": "force:public"` to the source file means OpenTabulate will generate a tabulated dataset with an `ins_type` column with `public` in all of its entries.
 - The address parser you're using is more accurate with additional data that may not be explicitly in the dataset.
 For example, we may have a XML file with a `<CivicAddress>` XML tag that contains the street number, name, city, and province, a separate `<PostalCode>` XML tag, and no tags for the country.
-If you know your data resides in Canada, you can write `"full_addr": ["CivicAddress", "force:Canada", "PostalCode"]"` to inject "Canada" into the list-concatenated address before running it through the address parser.
+If you know your data resides in Canada, you can write `"full_addr": ["CivicAddress", "force:Canada", "PostalCode"]"` to inject "Canada" into the entry-concatenated address before running it through the address parser.

 The general syntax is `"key": "force:content_to_inject"` for `info` keys that support string values.

-(\*) User-defined content under `force` applies *after* pre-processing and *before* OpenTabulate's regular processing.
+(\*) User-defined content under `force` applies *after* [pre-processing](#writing pre-processing and post-processing scripts) and *before* OpenTabulate's regular processing.

-### Filtering with regular expressions - filter tag
+### <a name="filtering-with-regular-expressions"></a>Filtering with regular expressions

-Source files now support a `filter` tag, which is defined in the first set of curly brace `{...}`.
+Source files support a `filter` tag, which is defined in the first set of curly braces `{...}`.

 Each key in `filter` is a desired data attribute to filter by.
-The value of each key is a [Python regular expression](https://docs.python.org/3/library/re.html), which specify acceptable values for the attribute.
+The value of each key is a [Python regular expression](https://docs.python.org/3/library/re.html) which filters values under the attribute.
 For example, let us say that we have an attribute named `SCHOOL_TYPE` in a given dataset.
 Moreover, we are interested in only religious or private schools, indicated by the `SCHOOL_TYPE` entries `RELIGIOUS` and `PRIVATE`.
 To process only those entities satisfying the filter rules, we can define our filter as

 ```
 "filter" : {